Mourning Venezuelans parade Chavez's coffin, prepare for vote

 "However, that came at the cost of greater authoritarianism in government and challenges to democracy as he sought to consolidate his leadership."

-(With reporting by Enrique Andres Pretel, Deisy Buitrago and Daniel Wallis; Editing by Kieran Murray and Eric Walsh)
+(With reporting by Enrique Andres Pretel, Deisy Buitrago, Marianna Parraga, Ana Isabel Martinez and Daniel Wallis; Editing by Terry Wade, Kieran Murray and Xavier Briand)